Tutorial: How to build Bearer Auth

 import FluentSQLite

-final class Token: SQLiteModel {
+import Authenticationfinal class Token: SQLiteModel {

 ...

-extension Token {
+}extension Token {

 ...

-extension Token: BearerAuthenticatable {
+}extension Token: BearerAuthenticatable {

 ...

-extension Token: Authentication.Token {
+}extension Token: Authentication.Token {

 typealias UserType = User

-static var userIDKey: WritableKeyPath<Token, User.ID> {
+typealias UserIDType = User.ID static var userIDKey: WritableKeyPath<Token, User.ID> {

 return \Token.userId